franklemuchahary/vehicle_loan_default_predicition_competition/README.md

 # README #

-### LTFS Credit Risk Classification Task on Analytics Vidhya
+### Vehicle Loan Default Prediction Task on Analytics Vidhya

 Financial institutions incur significant losses due to the default of vehicle loans.
 The need for a better credit risk scoring model is also raised by these institutions.
 This warrants a study to estimate the determinants of vehicle loan default.
 The task here is to accurately predict the probability of loanee/borrower defaulting on a vehicle loan in the first EMI (Equated Monthly Instalments) on the due date.
 Following Information regarding the loan and loanee are provided in the datasets:
 * Loanee Information (Demographic data like age, Identity proof etc.).